-If you could ask for one piece of vintage gear that you once owned and regret getting rid of---get it back again, crisply new and fully functional, neatly wrapped with a bow for Christmas or Hanukkah, what would it be?
+If you could ask for one piece of vintage gear that you once owned and regret getting rid of—get it back again, crisply new and fully functional, neatly wrapped with a bow for Christmas or Hanukkah, what would it be?

 Or, to broaden the field, if you could ask for one piece of vintage gear of any kind as a gift to yourself…what would that be?

 I’ve owned a lot of vintage gear, most of it bought for almost nothing.
 It’s not that I’m a particularly good gear-hunter, it’s that I was and am cheap, and I kept my eyes open.
 Most of the gear was picked up in order to turn it for a profit.
 Sometimes, a major profit.

 Yes, I regret that, and wish I could’ve kept some of the gear.
 Most of the transactions occurred early in my married years, and we always always always needed more money.
 Rent, or another piece of gear piled up?
 The choice was pretty simple.